Challenges for Senior Home Care Agencies of the Elderly

 4 Interpersonal Skill Training – Relationships

 There is a significant difference in care situations that are social and relationship-based instead of specific to monitoring care around particular medical concerns.
-A combination of different skills is required for each type of situation including individuals diagnosed with memory loss.
+A combination of different skills is required for each type of situation including for individuals diagnosed with memory loss.

 Caregivers who are controlling and dictatorial are less successful than caregivers who speak in a calm voice and give seniors choices about how care is offered.
 Caregivers who are relationship focused and who learn client preferences and routines are more successful.
 Empathy, patience, and emotional stability are other important qualities.
 Caregiving situations can be stressful.
 A calm demeanor by the caregiver is beneficial.

 The recommendation for in-home care agencies is to give caregivers the tools and training to improve relationships with senior clients.
 Many seniors are viewed as “tasks” instead of a person needing assistance with tasks.
-By the caregiver taking a more personal interest in client background, history, and preferences, the senior client becomes more comfortable and allows the caregiver to provide greater levels of support.
+By the caregiver taking a more personal interest in a client’s background, history, and preferences, the senior client becomes more comfortable and allows the caregiver to provide greater levels of support.
 This is a win-win situation.

 This does not mean that relationships become unprofessional (refer to the next section on personal boundaries).
 Role-playing appropriate discussions with caregivers is helpful to allow the caregivers to visualize the difference between initiating a caring relationship conversation and crossing professional boundaries.

 Team participation in role-playing training is one secret to retaining caregivers.
 Humor can be used to take situations to extremes for training purposes.
-When training is offered in this manner, caregivers are more likely to admit to improper behaviors and to learn appropriate ways to interact with senior clients.
+When training is offered in this manner, caregivers are more likely to admit to improper behaviors and learn appropriate ways to interact with senior clients.
 Caregivers will also be more willing to approach supervisors with situations that may be questionable.

 5 Maintaining Professional Boundaries